Boulevard/transporter/README.md

 };
 ```

-A service provides named functions or observables.
-In a way a service acts as a secondary router.
+A service is a group of functions or observables.
+A service can be thought of as a secondary router.

 #### `SessionManager`